It’s tantamount to federally sanctioned domestic terrorism.

 Enraged, the union thugs retaliated, union thugs were dispatched to the site, and they began beating Kudingo as the children were being dismissed from school a few feet away.

 It is reasonable to expect those responsible for this heinous assault to be held accountable for their actions.
-But, Scott Kudigo’s subsequent death will prevent him from ever seeing justice.
+But, Kudingo’s co–worker, Joe Weil, will never know the outcome because he passed away shortly after the beatings.

 And, unfortunately, a 1973 Supreme Court ruling in United States v.
 Enmons will probably prevent any of us from ever seeing justice — unless we act.